bingothon/bingothon-donation-tracker/README.md

 ## Server deployment

-There are far too many different ways to deploy the server to go over every possibility here, so you should start with [Deploying Django](https://docs.djangoproject.com/en/1.9/howto/deployment/).
+There are far too many different ways to deploy the server to go over every possibility here, so you should start with [Deploying Django](https://docs.djangoproject.com/en/2.0/howto/deployment/).

 Note that node is NOT required to run the server in a production environment, it is ONLY needed to build the Javascript UI package.
 You can build it locally and simply copy the necessary files to your server. *Don't forget the manifest file!*

 ## Docker (experimental, development environments only)

-Alternately, you can use [Docker](https://www.docker.com/).
-The packaged Dockerfile should build an isolated development environment for you, regardless of what OS you're on.
-While this is potentially the easiest to set up, it also has the most overhead.
-Note that this container is *NOT* intended for production use.

-You can also download the latest image from [Dockerhub](https://hub.docker.com/r/gamesdonequick/donation-tracker-toplevel/).

-## Contact

-If you have any questions, or would like some help getting set-up, or are interested in contributing, please don't hesitate to contact us at [tracker@gamesdonequick.com](tracker@gamesdonequick.com).
+I haven't tested the Docker deployment at all with this, as we don't use Docker for our deployment.
+This was experimental in the GDQ version, so if you want to mess with it, do so at your own risk.